- Develop novel data processing methods for classifying and generating palaeo-landscapes;

 The partner for this project is Halliburton Landmark based in Abingdon, Oxfordshire.
 The team have extensive experience with handling and interpreting large geophysical datasets, coding numerical process models and with associated data analytics tasks for automated classification.
 There may be the potential for this project, or a subsequent one building on the research, to be submitted as a CASE partnership.
 However, in the short time between initial contact and proposal submission, we have not been able to ascertain if this is possible given the need for budgetary approval within Halliburton.

-For further information about this project, please contact Prof Chris Keylock (C.J.Keylock@lboro.ac.uk; http://www.chriskeylock.net).
-For enquiries about the application process, please contact the School of Architecture, Building and Civil Engineering (firstname.lastname@example.org).
-Please quote CENTA when completing the application form: http://www.lboro.ac.uk/study/apply/research/.
+For further information about this project, please contact Prof Chris Keylock ([email protected]; http://www.chriskeylock.net).
+For more information about CENTA and the application process, please visit the CENTA website: www.centa.ac.uk.
+For further enquiries about the application process, please contact the School of Architecture, Building and Civil Engineering ([email protected]).
+Please quote LU11_CENTA when completing the application form: http://www.lboro.ac.uk/study/apply/research/.

 Initial six months in Loughborough gaining familiarity with the School, the group and the research methodologies developed at the Loughborough end.
 Second six months working closely with Landmark, gaining a comprehension of data, machine learning techniques and modelling codes and cloud computing tools.